ghbrown/graphene-compress/README.md

+# `sheetSparse`
-Domain specific compression of deformed atomistic sheet geometries using sparse approximation.
+Represent atomistic sheet geometries in a reduced basis using sparse approximation.

 ### Theory
 All discrete objects are written in brackets, continuum objects are unadorned.